bhoamikhona/javascript/Section 15/README.md

   - The `L` namespace
   - `L.map().setView()`
 - Global Variables:
-  - Any variable that is a global variable in any script will be available to all the other scripts - as long as the they appear after that script.
+  - Any variable that is a global variable in any script will be available to all the other scripts - as long as the they appear after the original script where it was first defined.

 ```javascript
 // getCurrentPosition() takes in two callback function - one is for success and the other is for error